Ichwour/E-commerce-Funnel-and-Customer-Behavior-Analysis/README.md

 - cart → purchase: ~40%
 - AOV: ~180 euro

+## Dashboard

+The cleaned dataset was visualized in Tableau to provide a business-facing view of the funnel and key purchase metrics.

+Dashboard included:
+- KPI cards: AOV, purchase sessions, revenue
+- Funnel: view → cart → purchase
+- Price distribution and demand heatmap

 ## Business Outcome

 The analysis identified the main funnel bottleneck at the view→cart stage (~13% conversion).